Skip to main content

 When ARIA Is Harmful

-Adding ARIA to elements that already have native semantics can cause confusion:
+Adding ARIA to elements that already have native semantics can actually cause confusion:

 <!-- Bad: redundant ARIA on native elements -->